 What are Subtitles?

-We can’t even imagine foreign language films without English subtitles; it’s so prevalent today on streaming platforms like Netflix.
-Likewise, English language films have Amazon Prime subtitles in German.
+We can’t imagine foreign-language films without English subtitles; they’re so prevalent today on streaming platforms like Netflix.
+Likewise, English-language films are available with German subtitles on Amazon Prime Video.

-But even the best subtitles sometimes fail to express foreign language dialogue accurately.
-That’s why you need captioners who’ve got true mastery over the source and target language.
+However, even the best subtitles sometimes fail to convey foreign-language dialogue accurately.
+That’s why you need captioners who have true mastery of the source and target languages.
 At Locate Translate, we leverage linguistic expertise to deliver accurate closed captioning and subtitling services to media houses.

 A subtitle is the translated text of the dialogue or narrative displayed at the bottom of a television screen or streaming app.

-Subtitles have a specific target audience; it’s the viewers who don’t know the language spoken in the video.
-What a subtitler does is translate the dialogue into the native language of the viewer.
+Subtitles have a specific target audience: viewers who don’t know the language spoken in the video.
+A subtitler translates dialogue into the viewer’s native language.
 But then there’s another type of subtitling called SDH subtitles.
 Let’s see what it means.

 SDH Subtitles Meaning

 SDH stands for Subtitles for the Deaf and Hard of Hearing.
-SDH subtitles are a mix of captions and subtitles.
+SDH subtitles combine captions and subtitles.

 English SDH Meaning

-SDH subtitles go a step further to cater to the viewers who don’t understand the language spoken in the video but also happen to be deaf and hard at hearing.
+SDH subtitles go a step further to serve viewers who don’t understand the video’s language and are deaf or hard of hearing.

-So instead of just English subtitles, you may have English SDH subtitles of, say, Money Heist on Netflix.
+Instead of just English subtitles, you may have English SDH subtitles for Money Heist on Netflix.

 Netflix Subtitles

-Netflix subtitles play a critical role in making English language films from Hollywood accessible to different language groups.
+Netflix subtitles play a critical role in making Hollywood English-language films accessible to diverse language groups.
 You may want your movie to perform better in Bulgaria, for example.
-The best way to achieve that feat is by offering Netflix Bulgarian subtitles.
+The best way to achieve this is to offer Bulgarian subtitles for Netflix.
 Very much is the case with Netflix Portuguese subtitles, Netflix Romanian subtitles in 30+ languages.

-Shortest to say, Netflix subtitles for foreign parts is imperative for anyone aiming to reach a wider audience by making video content more accessible.
+In short, Netflix subtitles for foreign languages are imperative for anyone aiming to reach a wider audience by making video content more accessible.

-So far, we’ve explained what are cc subtitles in a detailed manner.
-Now we’re in a position to explain in a bit more detail what is closed-captioning vs subtitles.
+So far, we’ve explained what cc subtitles are in detail.
+Now we’re in a position to explain in a bit more detail what closed-captioning is vs. subtitles.
 In other words, what is the difference between subtitles and closed captions?

 What Does CC Mean in Subtitles?

-One thing to remember straightaway is the ‘caption subtitle’ are different from each other not just in definition, but in purpose also.
-So, what is that captioning vs subtitles difference that we allude to here.
+One thing to remember straightaway is that the ‘caption ‘ and ‘ subtitle’ are different from each other, not just in definition, but also in purpose.
+So, what is that captioning vs subtitles difference that we allude to here?

 Captions cater to viewers who are deaf or hard of hearing.
 Their issue, therefore, is that they cannot hear the audio in a video even if they understand the language being spoken in the video fairly well.